You’re interested in Machine Learning and maybe you dabble in it a little.

 Training a model suggests training examples.
 A model suggests state acquired through experience.
 Generalizes a decision suggests the capability to make a decision based on inputs and anticipating unseen inputs in the future for which a decision will be required.
 Finally, against a performance measure suggests a targeted need and directed quality to the model being prepared.

-I’m no poet, can you come up with a more accurate or more succinct programmers definition of Machine Learning?
-Leave a comment.
+I’m no poet, can you come up with a more accurate or more succinct developers definition of Machine Learning?

 I’ve linked to resources throughout this post, but I have listed some useful resources below if you thirst for more reading.